Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 <br/>

 You have a mod patch that uses animsetdatasinglefile in the old Nemesis format.
-Please convert it or disable it.
+Please disable it for now.

 <br/>

 **My animation has no movement!"**

-One of the mods uses their own behavior file and Pandora did not generate animdata for it.
-Go here and [convert it](#manual-addition) or wait for a patch to be released.
+One of the mods does not have motion data.
+That is not a Pandora issue, it is a mod issue.

 <br/>
 <br/>